 But it gets complicated when you acknowledge that colors are subjective.
 Red to one person is different than another.

 Blue can be interpreted as royal blue, light blue, navy, or any other variation.

-Additionally, people interpret colors differently, lighting can change, and that can lead to varying expectations for a print.
+Additionally, people interpret colors differently and lighting can change.
+This can lead to varying expectations for a print.

 That's where Pantone colors come into play.
 Using Pantone colors helps us establish consistent expectations and values for colors.

 For the U.S. flag, there are specific Pantone colors for the red and blue.
 The red in the flag is PMS 193 and the blue is PMS 282.

 The red is pretty traditional, but the blue is a bit surprising for some people because it is navy, not royal.